 You may also be interested: Types of Bow Designs

 Hydrofoil boat can also have many disadvantages.
-First of all, hydrofoil boats can easily fall off the foils as a result of contact with any small disturbances as well.
+First of all, hydrofoils can easily fall off the foils as a result of contact with any small disturbances as well.
 It can lead to several accidents in the waters.

-Even though hydrofoil boats do not take up much space, if the foils ever hit a marine animal it could be fatal for it as they have very sharp edges.
+Even though these vessels do not take up much space, if the foils ever hit a marine animal it could be fatal for it as they have very sharp edges.

-Another major disadvantage of hydrofoil boats is that they are costly to build.
+Another major disadvantage is that they are costly to build.

 These boats are very advanced when it comes to technology, and many people do not understand the science behind it.
 It is challenging to make propulsion systems and controls.
 These are also not very reliable.
-Even the maintenance cost for hydrofoil boats are very high.
+Even the maintenance cost for hydrofoils are very high.

-These are the reasons why hydrofoil boats are slowly going out of use.
+These are the reasons why hydrofoil is slowly going out of use.